yagxyz/irrigation-system/README.md

 ### Irrigation System
-Code to control irrigation times for a garden
+Code to control irrigation times for a garden.